The Physics BS major should be pursued if students intend to continue toward the PhD in Physics.

 The Physics major has the following learning outcomes:

-- Ability to apply scientific methodology to qualitatively and quantitatively analyze a wide variety of physical phenomena
+- Ability to apply knowledge of classical mechanics, electromagnetism, quantum mechanics, and thermal physics to understand and analyze a broad variety of physical phenomena

-- Ability to present clear written and oral accounts of old and new scientific results
+- Ability to present clear written and oral accounts of scientific results

 Preparation for the Major

 Required: Physics 1A or 1AH, 1B or 1BH, 1C or 1CH, 4AL, 4BL, 17, 18L; Chemistry and Biochemistry 20A; Mathematics 31A or 31AL, 31B, 32A, 32B, 33A, 33B.
 A detailed brochure on the major is available from the Undergraduate Office, 1-707A Physics and Astronomy Building.

 Transfer applicants to the Physics BS major with 90 or more units must complete the following introductory courses prior to admission to UCLA: two years of calculus, one and one half years of calculus-based physics with laboratory for majors, and one general chemistry course for majors.

 Refer to the UCLA transfer admission guide for up-to-date information regarding transfer selection for admission.